 #3.
 Feedback and Assessment

 “Teaching is a work of art”.
-Apart from the content and methods, the art displays through feedback and assessment as well.
+Apart from the content and methods, feedback and assessment can display that art as well.
 Due to the current learner-centered approach, each teachers’ feedback and assessment aims to develop students.
 In eLearning, it lacks direct interactions, sometimes.
-To fill in this gap, feedback can be shown with funny pictures or emotional icons such as a happy, sad, surprise, angry, or excited face.
+To fill in this gap, feedback can be shown with funny pictures or emotional icons such as a happy, sad, surprised, angry, or excited face.
 You can apply this to show feedback for each students’ answer in an eLearning quiz or game.
-Additionally, you can use the Rating scale (Likert) and Essay questions in ActivePresenter to receive student’s feedback at the end of the lesson.
+Additionally, you can use the Rating scale (Likert) and Essay questions in ActivePresenter to receive students’ feedback at the end of the lesson.
 They can choose an option to express their feelings or write down their favorite part of the lesson.
 This helps students identify what they are thinking and feeling across eLearning experiences.

 On the whole, we have many techniques to raise students’ emotional intelligence in eLearning.
-All can be started with an amazing eLearning authoring tool – ActivePresenter.
+And we can start doing everything with an amazing eLearning authoring tool – ActivePresenter.
 The tool ensures you are able to design responsive, interactive, and media-rich eLearning courses.
 Thanks to that, creating interactive courses, quizzes, games, videos is just a breeze.
 Also, you can export your projects to SCORM or xAPI then publish them to LMS.
 This helps you to track students’ interactions, results and get reports.
 In case you don’t use an LMS, you can still send report data to Google Sheets or Email.

 So, that’s the end of the article.
-Hopefully, it inspires you to boost students’ emotional intelligence in eLearning.
+Hopefully, it inspires you to boost students’ EQ in eLearning.
 Have a nice day!